recordkeeper/TTS40k-Mod-Catalogue/Patch Notes.md

-# 1/17/21 Update + 1/19/21 Hotfix

-Imperial/Chaos Knights - Dominus Knight variants now have properly sized bases.
+# 1/31/21

+Chaos

-Death Guard - Added Lord of Virulence and Miasmic Malignifier
+Death Guard - New higher quality model for Mortarion

+Chaos Daemons - New models for Syll'Esske and Aetaos'rau'keres